 The health crisis has once again underlined the essential role of the civil service and public services, which are essential to social cohesion and the fight against inequalities, and factors of economic efficiency.
 FO demands a strengthened statutory civil service for public employees, capable of meeting the fundamental needs of the population.
-It demands a halt to job cuts, the closure of services and the recruitment of permanent civil services (SNCF, EDF, RATP...), which lead to a deterioration of the offer, the closure of sites, the loss of proximity for the population, a degradation of labour rights and an increase in fares.
+It demands a halt to job cuts, the closure of services and the recruitment of permanent civil servants through competitive examinations.
+FO opposes the opening up to competition and the privatisation of public services (SNCF, EDF, RATP...), which lead to a deterioration of the offer, the closure of sites, the loss of proximity for the population, a degradation of labour rights and an increase in fares.